 Antarctic Treaty - Full Version - The Treaty covers the areas south of 60°S latitude extending to the South Pole

-Signed in Washington on 1 December 1959, entered into force on 23 June 1961.
-The treaty had 12 original signatory nations, as of 2015 there are 52 signatory nations.
+Signed in Washington, USA on 1 December 1959, entered into force on 23 June 1961.
+The treaty had 12 original signatory nations, as of 2022 there are 55 signatory nations.

 The Governments of Argentina, Australia, Belgium, Chile, the French Republic, Japan, New Zealand, Norway, the Union of South Africa, the Union of Soviet Socialist Republics, the United Kingdom of Great Britain and Northern Ireland, and the United States of America: